pranith/octopress/source/_posts/2016-09-13-qemu-2-dot-7-statistics.markdown

 </tbody>
 </table>

-The companies which sponsor QEMU development are about 21 of which the major one is Red Hat.
-I am guessing this is mainly because of their investment in KVM.
+I counted about 21 companies (I am sure there are more) which sponsor QEMU development.
+The major ones among these are Red Hat, Linaro and IBM.
+I think the main reason for the overwhelming showing by Red Hat is mainly because of their involvement in KVM, which is their virtualization tool of choice.
 The unknown row is supposed to be contributions from individuals with no affiliation, but I think the case here that of missing information.
 Many developers use their personal non-affiliated email id in the commit messages, which makes it difficult to identify the company employing them.

 Having said that, let us look at who is employing the hackers working on QEMU.